Read This Before You Buy A Cheap Retinoid

 It's unheard of for a single skin-care product to fly off shelves at the same rate as, say, a KKW Beauty contour kit.
-But that's exactly what happened last week, when Kim Kardashian West, she of the dewy, poreless skin and poor judgment calls, shared with subscribers of her paywalled website that she relies on a $9.80 serum to slow down the signs of aging.
+But that's exactly what happened last week, when Kim Kardashian West, she of the dewy, poreless skin and poor judgment calls, shared with subscribers of her paywalled website that she relies on a £8 serum to slow down the signs of ageing.

 Advertisement